-To protect yourself from loan fraud, be careful of unexpected loan offers and verify their authenticity through official channels.
 Avoid sharing sensitive personal information with unknown sources and only provide details to trusted and verified loan providers.

-To stay safe from credit and debit card fraud, be cautious of unsolicited communications requesting personal information or card details.
+To stay safe from credit and debit card frauds, be cautious of unsolicited communications requesting personal information or card details.
 Avoid sharing sensitive data, and never provide your card details or OTP to unknown individuals or sources.

 Ways to avoid falling victim to financial frauds

-Since these incidents are rising almost every day, here are some ways to safeguard your financial interest from any type of fraud -
+Since these incidents are rising almost every day, here are some ways to safeguard your financial interest from any type of fraud.

-- Respond and trust on emails received from registered domains of the company only
+- Respond and trust on emails received from registered domains of the company only.

 - Financial institutions cannot offer unusually high returns or give you loans at unnaturally low-interest rates.
-They need to abide by the rules of various Regulatory bodies; thus, be careful
+They need to abide by the rules of various regulatory bodies; thus, be careful.

-- Make a habit of changing your PIN and passwords at regular intervals
+- Make a habit of changing your PIN and passwords at regular intervals.

-- Always use secured payment gateways and renowned online platforms to make payments
+- Always use secured payment gateways and renowned online platforms to make payments.

-- Try not to click on any hyperlink or other links that you receive via messages or see online
+- Try not to click on any hyperlink or other links that you receive via messages or see online.

-- Do not download files from unreliable websites
+- Do not download files from unreliable websites.

-- Do not encourage unknown sellers on social media; instead, confirm their authenticity before purchasing
+- Do not encourage unknown sellers on social media; instead, confirm their authenticity before purchasing.

-- You cannot win a lottery that you have not participated in, so do not reply to such ads and emails
+- You cannot win a lottery that you have not participated in, so do not reply to such ads and emails.

 Several types of financial scams are on the rise, but you can easily steer clear of them if you can be cautious and aware.